 How does the Online License work?

 Online License allows to process a certain page volume during a defined time period, e.g. pages per year (PPY) or pages per month (PPM).
 Several instances of FineReader Engine can share one serial number and one license counter.
-To this end, a so-called Local Licensing Server on each instance and a Licensing Server hosted by ABBYY synchronize the counter information periodically over the internet.
-The ABBYY Licensing Service keeps a record of all processed pages from all client's machines bound to this serial number and aggregates this information.
+To this end, a so-called Local Licensing Service on each instance and a Licensing Service hosted by ABBYY synchronize the counter information periodically over the internet.
+The ABBYY Licensing Service keeps a record of all processed pages from all client's machines bound to this specific serial number and aggregates this information.
 The high availability of the ABBYY licensing service together with the fact that a license can work for a certain period autonomously ensure flawless operation of FineReader Engine with Online licensing.

 How does the synchronization of the Online License work?

-For the correct operation of the Online License, a synchronization between two licensing services is required:
+For the correct operation of the Online License, synchronization between two licensing services is required:

-- Local Licensing Service on the workstation, on which FineReader Engine is installed.
+- Local Licensing Service on the workstation or in the LAN, on which FineReader Engine is installed.

 - ABBYY Licensing Service on ABBYY's server.